YJPL/Supply/_posts/2020-04-12-supply-theme-setup.md

 1. Install [Jekyll](https://jekyllrb.com/docs/installation/)
 2. Add your site and author details in `_config.yml`.
-3. Get a workflow going to see your site's output with Jekyll locally using Jekyll commands or Gulp.
+3. Get a workflow going to see your site's output with Jekyll locally using Jekyll commands or npm.

 *Supply* was built with [Jekyll](http://jekyllrb.com/) version 4.0.0, and should support newer versions as well.